bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/06_Configuration_files.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The JClouds connector is based on the JClouds API version *1.9.1*.
-Table :ref:`jclouds_extensions` shows the extra available options under the *Properties* tag that are used by this connector.
+Table :numref:`jclouds_extensions` shows the extra available options under the *Properties* tag that are used by this connector.

 .. table:: JClouds extensions in the  ``<project>.xml`` file